Segal's axioms and bootstrap for Liouville Theory: Introduction

-where $C(g)$ is a constant depending only on the metric $g$ and the constant $C_{\gamma,\mu}^{{\rm DOZZ}} (\alpha_1,\alpha_2,\alpha_3 )$ is called the structure constant (it depends neither on $g$ nor on $z_1,z_2,z_3$, see Section \ref{sec:lcft}).
-Step 2 has then been solved by the three last authors in \cite{KRV}, where they proved the so called DOZZ formula for the structure constant (see appendix \ref{app:dozz} for a reminder).
-Concerning Step 3, the importance of understanding the spectral analysis of the Hamiltonian of LCFT was stressed in physics by Teschner in \cite{Tesc1}.
-This was recently mathematically settled in our previous work \cite{GKRV} using tools from scattering theory, semigroups and probability, allowing us to prove the conformal bootstrap for the sphere.
+where $C(g)$ is an explicit constant, which only depends on the metric $g$, and the constant $C_{\gamma,\mu}^{{\rm DOZZ}} (\alpha_1,\alpha_2,\alpha_3 )$ is called the structure constant (it depends neither on $g$ nor on $z_1,z_2,z_3$, see Section \ref{sec:lcft}).
+Step 2 has then been solved by the last three authors in \cite{KRV_DOZZ}, where they proved the so called DOZZ formula for the structure constant (see appendix \ref{app:dozz} for a reminder).

+Step 3 and 4 were established in a particular case, namely for $4$-point correlation on the sphere, in our previous work \cite{GKRV20_bootstrap}.
+In particular, the Hilbert space is constructed using the Gaussian Free Field on the unit circle $\T$, the Virasoro operators ${\bf L}_n,\til{\bf L}_n$ are defined using an intertwining method with the free field, and the spectral resolution of ${\bf H}$ is done by means of scattering theory.
+The importance of understanding the spectral analysis of the Hamiltonian of LCFT was stressed in physics by Teschner in \cite{Teschner_revisited}.